khaveesh/DAA-DoubleHelix/README.md

 of list 1, *n* be the length of list 2, *b*<sub>i</sub> be an element of list 2.

-We have to prove that by using the following algoritm we get the maximum sum.
+We have to prove that by using the following algorithm we get the maximum sum.

 Since the elements in both the lists are ordered in strictly increasing order, we can predict where the elements from both the lists will attain